Indicium vs. Sterling, Checkr and HireRight: The DACH Comparison

 Founded: 1995, USA (Irvine, CA)

-Focus: Global Enterprise, over 100 countries
+Focus: Global enterprise, over 100 countries

 Strength: Global reach, broad compliance portfolio